minjung-mj-kim/project/fake_news/README.md

         - Cleaned and wrangled text data
         - Tag POS and lemmatize
         - Prepared for both Naybe Bayes and Word Embedding models

-4. fake_news_detection.ipynb
+4. Make and test a manual model
+    - sample_Manual.ipynb
+        - To verify machine learning models are better than manual data selection
+        - Utilize findings from EDA for fake news detection
+            - Long title size
+            - Too many special characters
+            - Contains click bait
+            - Contains first name
+            - Contains slang
+        - Overall bad accuracy (50%, not better than random selection), but good precision.

+5. Test all machine learning models
+    - models_evaluation.ipynb
         - Added variations to simple models
         - Ran all models with various organized data
         - Saved test results for error analysis

 # To do items
 - Error analysis of simple models